-Allowing the private sector to carry out space activities like building of rockets, satellites, and providing launch services is a major reform, ISRO chief K Sivan said on Thursday.
+Allowing the private sector to carry out space activities like building of rockets, and satellites, and providing launch services is a major reform, ISRO chief K Sivan said on Thursday.

-The Cabinet on Wednesday approved participation of the private sector in the entire range of space activities, including planetary exploration missions.
+The Cabinet on Wednesday approved the participation of the private sector in the entire range of space activities, including planetary exploration missions.

 Terming this a “major reform”, Sivan said the private sector can also be part of the inter-planetary missions of the Indian Space Research Organisation (ISRO).